IMBUILDINGS/docs/reference-guide/office-occupancy-counter-prototype/README.md

 <img src="./assets/ooc-thresholds.png" alt="count zones">

 !>For battery optimization it is recommended to place the sensor on the side of the door where there is the least amount of movement.

+## Height/distance setting
+Please be sure the height/distance settings of the device are set according to your requirements.<br>
+These settings can be set using the Config App or using downlinks to the device once it is installed and connected to the LoRaWAN network.s

 ## Installation
 For installation use methods like screwing our double sided tape to mount the device on top of the door opening.
 Please choose what is best for your situation.